 In Multicam Logger, you can record the different camera ISOs with MovieRecorder or with any other recording device, including recording on the camera itself.
 However, you will be limited in some file types and codecs, the ones that are supported by QuickTime 7.

 Indeed, Multicam Logger uses the QuickTime APIs to read the video files and get the required info out of them (TC, format, duration, etc.).
 So the type of file that is supported by Multicam Logger depends on which QuickTime component is installed on your Mac.

-Install QuickTime components
+Install QuickTime components to support more codecs

 Stereo only for Final Cut Pro 7 and Adobe Premiere